demisto/content/Packs/ZeroNetworksSegment/Integrations/ZeroNetworksSegmentEventCollector/README.md

 This is the Zero Networks event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version xx of ZeroNetworksSegmentEventCollector.

 ## Configure Zero Networks Segment Event Collector on Cortex XSOAR